Sc0tticus/rails-postman-practice/notes.md

 -once all that information comes back to the controller from the database, the controller will output a response, which will always be JSON.

 -Actions/Routes = RESTful routes.
 Can also create your own routes.

+-You build an API so developers can hit that API and get information out.

+Order of Rails Commands: 0) rails new project-name --api

+1. rails g resource Sandwich name rating:integer -using the resource command will give you all of the RESTful routes and the controller.